GeneratePDFs/alternative-to-dompdf/README.md

 ---

-## When DOMPDF might still be enough

-DOMPDF can still be suitable if:

-- Your layouts are simple and table based
-- You are generating basic documents without complex styling
-- Pixel perfect rendering is not critical

-If you are building invoices, reports, dashboards, or customer facing documents with modern layouts, a more capable HTML to PDF solution is usually required.

----

 ## Learn more

 If you are searching for an **alternative to dompdf** that supports modern HTML and CSS, you can explore GeneratePDFs here: